LaiFeng-Android/SopCastComponent/README.md

 You can add these code in activity onCreate method, and the camera will be open as you set.
 If you use this view in a landscape activity, you must set the orientation to landscape.
 You can set a preview size to this view, the camera will find the nearest size and use it.
-If the preview ratio doesn't fit the view ratio, it will choose the center part of the preview and display it.
+If the preview length-width ratio doesn't fit the view length-width ratio, it will choose the center part of the preview and display it.
 If you use the default setting, you needn't to set it again.

 The default settings:
 ```